Ghostopheles/py-ghst-tools/README.md

 # py-ghst-tools
 So, you've found my collection of cadaverous command-line datamining tools, huh?
-Well, good for you.
+Well, good for you, and good luck.

 ## Install